musselwhizzle/Focus-Points/README.md

 Focus Points
 =======

-A plugin for Lightroom to show which focus point was active when the picture was taken.
+A plugin for Lightroom Classic (LrC) to show which focus point was active when the picture was taken.

+See [Scope and Limitations](docs/Focus Points.md#Scope and Limitations) for more detailed information relevant to users.

 <img src="screens/screen1.png" alt="Screenshot" style="width: 200px;"/>